SurajVishwakarma333/FoodOrder-App/README.md

 # FoodOrder-App
-This application was developed by using android studio(ava) For database i used SQL.
+This application was developed by using android studio(Java)

+For Database i used SQL.